LinaSachuk/RxJs-In-Practice/README.md

 We will also cover many other commonly used operators, that include but are not restricted to: withLatestFrom, forkJoin, take, first, delay, delayWhen, startWith, etc.

 At the end of the course, we will implement our own custom pipeable operator from first principles: we will implement a debugging operator that is going to be very helpful for debugging our RxJS programs.

+## What Will You Learn In this Course?

+By taking this course you will learn how to use the RxJs library in practice for building applications in reactive style.
+You will understand well the core notions that are the basis of reactive programming, such as Streams and Observables.

+You will also be familiar with an extended subset of operators that in practice will provide all that you will need for building applications in reactive style using RxJs.

+Have a look at the course free lessons below, and please enjoy the course!